ajilraju/spring-boot-jsp/README.md

 # spring-boot-jsp
-Spring Boot Web application for demo
+Spring Boot Web application.
+This repo is used for some demo purpose and educational use only, There is no meaning on source code.